NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 }
 ```

-While the contents of inventory-unpacked.json refer to files in OCFL object the same as inventory.json did before, with additional `archiveInformation` block.
+While the contents of `inventory-unpacked.json` refer to files in OCFL object the same as `inventory.json` did before, with additional `archiveInformation` block.

-It might be able to automate the creation of inventory-unpacked.json from inventory.json, but it might be easier to allow users to make their own decision on it.
+It might be possible to automate the creation of `inventory-unpacked.json` from `inventory.json`, but it might be easier to allow users to make their own decision on it.
-In my mind the most likely way this feature would be implemented is where user creates new objects following this standard, or only migrate when adding new version to existing objects.
+In my mind the most likely way this users of this feature would either:
-While migrating they could either package old versions (I don't think this is recommended as it would end up changing old versions) or just add new version as a package.
-When adding new version as a package they would have to create inventory-unpacked.json for new version only and in inventory json just add reference to new content.zip file.
+- Only create new objects following this standard, letting the old objects be.
+  - Least impact to their collection, allows gradual adoption.
+  - When adding new versions the object would get new version with `inventory-unpacked.json` while old versions are untouched.
+  - Would result in a mixed collection of objects with and without `inventory-unpacked.json`.
+- Only migrate when adding new version to existing objects or during access.
+  - Would result in reprocessing whole object, but only when already accessing it for other reasons.
+  - Less processing power needed, but more impact on users as retrieval of object would be slower (if migrating on access).

+Both of those approaches would result in a mixed collection of objects with and without `inventory-unpacked.json` and packaged versions.
+These approaches could be combined and the user could decide which objects to migrate and when.
-This could probably be automated in the tool to allow that.
+This might also be done in batches, especially if a migration tool is developed.

+I don't think many users would reprocess their whole repository to pack all objects at once.
+That would be a rather expensive and error prone project.
+However smaller repositories might want to do that.

 ### Single File Container
 Simple case where object content is stored in a single zip file.